Distinguished Teach Professor and PwC Professor of Accountancy

 Jim's research focuses on studying the responses of corporate and individual taxpayers to income tax laws using archival data.
 His principle areas of research include exploring the phenomena of tax amnesties, tax law complexity and its impact on compliance, taxpayer choices made given specific taxation regimes and creating a framework for teaching and learning taxation.
 His dissertation received the PricewaterhouseCoopers/American Taxation Association Dissertation Award and his subsequent research has received funding from a number of organizations including the Ernst & Young Foundation Tax Research Grant program.
 His work has been published in the National Tax Journal, The Journal of the American Taxation Association, Advances in Taxation, The Journal of State Taxation, Tax Notes and The CPA Journal.

-Jim teaches taxation and financial accounting courses in NIU's undergraduate and graduate programs.
-In 2007, he was named a Presidential Teaching Professor and he has received outstanding teaching awards from George Mason University, Michigan State University and Grand Valley State University.
+Jim teaches taxation courses in NIU's undergraduate and graduate programs.
+He is an NIU Distinguished Teaching Professor, an Illinois CPA Society Outstanding Accounting Educator, and has received outstanding teaching awards from George Mason University, Michigan State University and Grand Valley State University.